Optimization-based hologram design for fine optical tweezer arrays and extension of super-resolution criteria: Hologram design for fine spot arrays

 and the output pattern is $I_i = |\Psi_i|^2$.
 The CGH design is a problem of determining $\{ \theta_j \}$ for the desired target pattern $T_i$ under fixed illumination conditions corresponding to $\{ a_j \}$.

-There are two methods for CGH design, which involve calculating the phase distribution $\{\theta_j\}$ to obtain the desired output patterns: self-consistent iterations and optimisation-based methods.
-A well-known example of the former is the iterative Fourier transform algorithm (IFTA) \cite{Wyrowski1988}, which determines $\{\theta_j\}$ self-consistently by repeatedly performing light propagation calculations while imposing constraints on the light amplitudes on the SLM and image planes (Fig.~\ref{fig:hologram_images}{a}).
-In contrast, optimisation-based methods determine the optimal CGH according to the degree of correspondence between $I_i(\{\theta_j\})$ and $T_i$.
-Although optimisation-based methods require more computational resources, they offer higher computational stability and flexibility in designing CGHs.
+As described in Introduction, we attempt to extend optimization-based methods that offer higher computational stability and flexibility in designing CGHs with a drawback of requirement of more computational resources.
+IFTA \cite{Wyrowski1988}, the most popular example of the iterative methods, determines $\{\theta_j\}$ self-consistently by repeatedly performing light propagation calculations while imposing constraints on the light amplitudes on the SLM and image planes (Fig.~\ref{fig:hologram_images}{(a)}).
+In contrast, the optimization-based methods determine the optimal CGH according to the degree of correspondence between $I_i(\{\theta_j\})$ and $T_i$.

-The optimisation-based CGH design method utilising the analytical gradient of the cost function was first proposed by Harte \cite{harte2014}.
-In this approach, the set $\{ \theta_j \}$ is determined by optimising the following cost function:
+The optimization-based CGH design method utilizing the analytical gradient of the cost function was first proposed by Harte \cite{harte2014}.
+In this approach, the set $\{ \theta_j \}$ is determined by optimizing the following cost function:

-which involves minimising the residual sum of squares (RSS) between $I_i$ and $T_i$.
-Note that $I_i$ and $T_i$ are normalised such that their sums equal unity, and $I_i$ is an explicit function of the phase distribution.
-This method provides holographic phase patterns similar to those obtained by IFTA.
-However, unique functionalities can be introduced into CGH design by selecting different cost functions \cite{bowman2017}.
-In this study, we propose using the ``fidelity of intensity'' (FOI) as the cost function:
+which involves minimizing the residual sum of squares (RSS) between $I_i$ and $T_i$.
+Note that $I_i$ and $T_i$ are normalized as $\sum_i I_i = \sum_i T_i = 1$, and $I_i$ is an explicit function of the phase distribution.
+As a merit of the optimization-based method, unique functionalities can be introduced into CGH design by selecting different cost functions.
+Bowman \textit{et al}.\cite{bowman2017} introduced a cost function based on a correlation between the target and output light amplitudes to achieve holographic complex-amplitude modulation.
+The final form of their cost function is a square of the light-amplitude correlation subtracted from unity, hence it can be regarded as a variation of RSS cost functions.
+It is also noted that their aim is simultaneous modulation of amplitude and phase, not the generation of fine patterns.
+Here, we propose using simply the correlation of intensity, i.e., ``fidelity of intensity'' (FOI):

-where $\tilde{ }$ denotes a quantity normalised with respect to its Euclidean norm.
+where $\tilde{ }$ denotes a quantity normalized with respect to its Euclidean norm.

-Gradient-based optimisation methods including the conjugate gradient method (CGM) require computing the gradients of the cost function, which often becomes challenging for more complex functions than those considered in this study.
-Fortunately, $\partial f_\text{FOI}/\partial \theta_j$ can be explicitly expressed as follows: